EternityForest/AnyoneCanDoIt/README.md

 ### No arbitrary mappings and remappings

-If you're plan has something like "Oh yeah A fits into C" or "Just press Ctl-N" or "A is also called 1 in some places", you need to document every step, or avoid the whole plan.
+If you're plan has something like "oh yeah A fits into C" or "just press Ctl-N" or "A is also called 1 in some places", you need to document every step, or avoid the whole plan.
 Nobody should have to memorize nonstandard arbitrary codes.

 ### No Duplicated information or entry